chrizog/someipy/README.md

 ### SOME/IP

-- Only events (and field notifiers) are supported.
-Methods (and field getters/setters) are not supported yet.
+- Events (and field notifiers) are supported.
+- Methods are only supported on server side (offering methods).
+Calling methods (clients) are not supported yet.
 - Only UDP services are supported.
 - Only unicast services are supported.
 - SOME/IP-TP is not supported.